 3. Completing your Santa Fe Margarita Trail Passport

 If there’s one thing Santa Fe bartenders know, it’s how to shake up a good margarita.
-In fact, there's an entire trail dedicated to the drink, guiding you to more than 40 of The City Different’s best salt-rimmed libations.
-Purchase either the paper passport (available at any Santa Fe Visitors Center) or the interactive App, which highlights all the margarita hot spots, includes delicious recipes, and keeps track of your rewards, and then, hit the Trail!
-For each (locally) famous margarita you drink, like the Chimayósa Margarita at Low 'N Slow or the Spicy Pepino Socialrita at Social Kitchen + Bar, you’ll get a stamp in your Margarita Trail Passport (or App), earning rewards like T-shirts, a full bartender set, and membership into the exclusive Margarita Society.
+In fact, there's an entire trail dedicated to the drink, guiding you to 40+ of The City Different’s best salt-rimmed libations.
+Purchase either the paper Passport (available at any Santa Fe Visitors Center) or the interactive app, which highlights all the margarita hot spots, includes delicious recipes, and keeps track of your rewards, and then, hit the Trail!
+For each (locally) famous margarita you drink, like the Chimayósa Margarita at Low 'N Slow or the Spicy Pepino Socialrita at Social Kitchen + Bar, you’ll get a stamp in your Margarita Trail Passport (or app), earning rewards like T-shirts, a full bartender set, and membership into the exclusive Margarita Society.
 It’s a tough job drinking that many margaritas, but someone’s gotta do it.

 4. Tasting local Santa Fe flavors